includeos/IncludeOS/README.md

 # Prerequisites
+  * A machine with at least 1024 MB memory.
+(At least for ubuntu I ran out during compilation of toolchain with 512 MB)
   * Ubuntu 14.04 LTS, Vanilla (I use lubuntu, to support VM graphics if necessary)
   * Git

+(I'm using an Ubuntu VM, running virtualbox inside a mac.)

 # Installation

 Once you have a system with the prereqs (virtual or not), everything should be set up by: